jamesmcgeorge/pubdash/README.md

 # pubdash
-Dashboard to display tech ticket information
+Dashboard to display tech ticket information.
+Only some of the dashboard is uploaded here as primary repository is with BitBucket.

 First project I've ever done.
 Sitting on a MEAN (MongoDB, Express, Angular, NodeJS) stack.